Emma Gee: Role in the emergence of AAPA

-As a result of the desire for unity expressed by Gee and Ichioka's new term of "Asian American," AAPA was credited as one of the earliest recorded Asian American pan-ethnic alliances, bringing together Chinese, Korean, Japanese, and Filipino American students among others.
-While developing its structure and logistics, the pair drew influence from simultaneous social movements including the anti-Vietnam War movement, the UFW unionization, the Black Power Movement, and the American Indian Movement.
+The Asian American Political Alliance is credited as one of the earliest recorded Asian American pan-ethnic alliances, bringing together Chinese, Korean, Japanese, and Filipino American students among others.
+While developing its structure and logistics, Gee and Ichioka drew influence from simultaneous social movements including the anti-Vietnam War movement, the UFW unionization, the Black Power Movement, and the American Indian Movement.

 Prior to AAPA's formation, Gee and Ichioka had circulated petitions to support the Peace and Freedom Party (PFP) in 1967 as part of the anti-Vietnam War student movements across the nation.
 However, the couple had observed that many PFP student activists of Asian descent were participating on an individual basis, and not as a collective front, in contrast to other ethnic coalitions such as the Black Panther Party (BPP) which were experiencing higher volumes of visibility.
 Seeing an opening to establish their own PFP-aligned caucus due to their shared feelings of marginalization from both leadership and participation in simultaneous social movements (such as the Free Huey protests in the summer of 1968 with the BPP), Gee and Ichioka presented AAPA as the consolidated front of Asian American mobilization which they felt deprived of in the PFP.

 Gee and Ichioka's triplex apartment at 2005 Hearst Avenue residence in Berkeley was the site of the first AAPA meeting in May 1968, which contained six credited founding members in attendance.
-In addition to Gee and Ichioka, there was Richard Aoki, a militant activist with the BPP and a fellow graduate colleague of Ichioka's; Floyd Huen, president of the Chinese Student Club at UC Berkeley; Victor Ichioka, Yuji Ichioka's younger brother; and Vicci Wong, a UC Berkeley undergraduate student organizer with the SNCC and UFW in Salinas.
+In addition to Gee and Ichioka, there was Richard Aoki, a militant activist with the BPP and a fellow graduate colleague of Ichioka's; Floyd Huen, president of the Chinese Student Club at UC Berkeley; Victor Ichioka, Yuji Ichioka's younger brother; and Vicci Wong, a UC Berkeley undergraduate organizer with the SNCC and UFW in Salinas.
 Wong would later recall that some of AAPA's early participants and members, including herself, were individually contacted by Gee and Ichioka based on their traditionally-Asian surnames from local student rosters at UC Berkeley and San Francisco State University (SF State, formerly San Francisco State College), as well as PFP petitions which had been circulated by the pair.